nethmidinanjana/primebank-core-system/README.md

 ## 📄 License

-This project is part of an academic assignment and is not intended for commercial use.
+This project is part of an academic assignment and is not intended for commercial use. <br/>
+**This source code is for viewing purposes only.** <br/>
+**You may not copy, modify, distribute, or use it without permission.**

 ## 👤 Author